conduktor/conduktor-docs/docs/platform/navigation/console/topics/index.md

 The Cleanup policy (along with its associated advanced configurations) controls how the retention of your messages is done.

-**Tags**
+**Labels**

-Use tags to organize your topics and facilitate searching them in Console
+Use labels to organize your topics and facilitate searching them in Console.
+Each label is a key-value pair.

 **Advanced configuration**